TiarkRompf/lms-clean/doc/main/scala/lms/core/backend.md

 # LMS IR
 In the file lms/core/backend.scala, the core LMS IR is defined in `object Backend`.
+We first introduce the basic building blocks of the IR:

 ``` scala
 abstract class Def // Definition: used in right-hand-side of all nodes